flexatone/vigilnaut/doc/articles/intro.md

 # Scan Your Entire System for Python Packages with Vulnerabilities
 -->

-# System-Wide Python Package Control: Search, Allow List, and Find Vulnerabilities,
+# System-Wide Python Package Control: Search, Allow List, and Find Vulnerabilities

 A Python developer's system is likely littered with numerous virtual environments and hundreds of packages.
 Many of these virtual environments might be abandoned, holding out-of-date packages with known security vulnerabilities.